nareshhub/medi_AI_assistant/data/nlu.md

 - you are working for which company?
 - who is your employer?
 - what is the name of the smart engineer who creted you ?
-- what is the name of the smart engineer who creted you ?
 - who is your father ?
 - who create you ?
-- who create you ?
 - who's builder
 - who is your mom
 - who is your daddy
-- Who created you?
 - Do you know who built you?
-- Who made you?
 - Who is the name of your builder?
 - Who is the name of your creator?
 - Who is the person that invented you?
 - Do you know who made you?
 - Who were you built by?
 - Who were you created by?
-- Who created you?
 - By whom were you built?
-- Who made you?
 - Who developed you?
-- Who were you created by?
 - Who created and built you?
 - Who is the person responsible for building you?
 - Who is it that built you?
 - Who is responsible for making you?
 - Who developed and created you?
-- Who created you?
 - Who was the person that made you?
 - Who put you together?
 - Who was the person that created you?